thomash-acinq/bolts/12-offer-encoding.md

     - for the bitcoin chain, it MUST set each `fallback_address` with `version` as a valid witness version and `address` as a valid witness program
-  - if it is connected only by private channels:
-    - if no node connecting a private channel supports blinded payments:
-      - MUST include `desthint` containing the private channel information.
-    - otherwise:
-      - MUST include `blinded_path` containing one or more paths to the node.
+  - MUST include `paths` containing one or more paths to the node.
-  - otherwise:
-    - MAY include `blinded_path`.
-  - if it includes `blinded_path`:
-    - MUST specify `path` in order of most-preferred to least-preferred if it has a preference.
+    - MUST specify `paths` in order of most-preferred to least-preferred if it has a preference.
-    - MUST include `blindedpay` with exactly one `payinfo` for each `blinded_path` in `paths`, in order.
+    - MUST include `blindedpay` with exactly one `blinded_payinfo` for each `blinded_path` in `paths`, in order.
     - if it includes `blinded_capacities`:
-      - MUST include exactly one `incoming_msat` (in millisatoshis) per `blinded_path`, reflecting the expected maximum amount that can be sent through the path.
+      - MUST include exactly one `u64` (in millisatoshis) per `blinded_path`, reflecting the expected maximum amount that can be sent through the path.
     - SHOULD ignore any payment which does not use one of the paths.
-  - otherwise:
-    - MUST NOT include `blinded_payinfo`.
   - MUST specify `amount`.`msat` in multiples of the minimum lightning-payable unit (e.g. milli-satoshis for bitcoin) for `chain` (or for bitcoin, if there is no `chain`).
   - if responding to an `invoice_request`: